koobs/freebsd-user-questions/README.md

 ### General

-* Q: What's the difference between maintainer-feedback and maintainer-approval?
+* Q: What is the difference between maintainer-feedback and maintainer-approval?
 * Q: When is an Issue considered "ready" to be worked on?
 * Q: Why do I need (or am I being asked) to provide QA results for my changes?

 ### Workflow